Tijs-vd-B/tijs_vd_b_eindopdracht_fed_level38/README.md

   - Add students by picking them in the list
   - Remove all at once with the X on the right of the Select bar
 - Added average linegraph, always showing the average ratings of all students
+- Rounded the avg to 2 decimal places